CPJKU/search-result-bias-metrics/README.md

 2. **Query Set:**
 The set of queries is based on data from the User Study by Kopeinik et al. [1] (https://github.com/CPJKU/user-interaction-gender-bias-IR).
 Gendered variations of the queries were addded by us.
 The queries are contained in the file `SRB > data > retrieval_queries.jsonl`.
 There are 280 bias-sensitive queries (35 from each of eight topics).
-Each query exists in three variations:
+Each query exists in three variations, ordered as following:
     * `N (non-gendered)` - Non-gendered (original) query
     * `P (prototypical)` - Prototypical query variation (required for the ComSRB metrics)
     * `CP (counter-prototypical)` - Counter-prototypical query variation (required for the ComSRB metrics)